 Marketing Mistakes (And How to Avoid Them) Podcast Series

 Join Stacy Jones on this podcast, the CEO and founder of Los Angeles entertainment agency Hollywood Branded.
 Learn from her 20 years of experience as she shares top notched advice on marketing best practices for brands and walks you through how to leverage entertainment content and influencer partnerships to increase your brand’s overall consumer engagement and most importantly, your sales.
-In this blog, Hollywood Branded's CEO Stacy Jones discusses how entertainment marketing is different than advertising or public relations, and shares an infographic on how brands can benefit massively from it.

 Get The Podcast Transcript